Kang Yu-chan: Pre-debut

 Kang Yu-chan was a former JYP Entertainment trainee before joining Beat Interactive.
+He appeared along with Bang Chan in Twice's debut MV as a zombie.

+Before joining JYP he used to be in a breakdance crew named Valentine Crew in highschool winning multiple competitions.
+He later joined Alive87 crew under the dance name AkaBuggy in which he specialized in popping.
+He was in a lot of dance competitions like Street Fighter Vol.2, Defender 16 and Cipher vol4.

-2017–present: Debut with A.C.E and UNB
+2017–2024: Debut with A.C.E and UNB

 Kang debuted as a member of A.C.E on May 23, 2017, with the single "Cactus".
 In the same year, he participated in the survival show The Unit: Idol Rebooting Project alongside fellow A.C.E member Jun.
 On February 10, 2018, Kang placed 9th with a total of 74,367 votes in the final episode thus making him included in final group lineup.
 On April 7, 2018, he officially debuted as a member of UNB with the release of their first EP, Boyhood.
 On November 5, 2018, he sang "Maybe" for the South Korean television drama My Healing Love with Kim Byeong-kwan.
 Since then, he has featured on several soundtracks for television dramas such as The Game: Towards Zero, Beautiful Love, Wonderful Life, Welcome etc.

 In March 2020, Kang joined the main cast of the web series Twenty-Twenty where he played Son Bo-hyun.
 His performance in the series was well-received, earning him increased recognition.

 In 2022, Kang portrayed the role of Bang Yu-chan in Playlist's web drama series Mimicus.

-On August 16, 2022, Chan enlisted for his military service as an active duty soldier.
-He will return to his entertainment career on February 15, 2024.
+On August 16, 2022, Kang enlisted for his military service as an active duty soldier.
+He returned to his entertainment career on February 15, 2024.

+In May 2024, Kang appeared on King of the Masked Singer as a contestant.
+He revealed on the show that he had been approached to appear while he was enlisted in Military Band.

+In August 2024, it was announced that Kang had a main role in the drama Timetable as Hong Yeon, a restaurant owner who helps the dead move on to the next life without regrets.
+He also recorded and released the song 'tell me you love me again' for the soundtrack.